LuigiMaggipinto23/project-Multiplatform-Screen-Grabbing-Utility/README.md

 # screen_grabbing_utility

-The application fulfill the following requirements:
+The application fulfills the following requirements:

 **1. Platform Support:** The utility is compatible with multiple desktop operating systems, including Windows and macOS.